jperge/hamilton/README.md

+INSTALLATION INSTRUCTIONS (Sep 8.
+2025):
+0. install npm

+1. git clone the repo (https://github.com/jperge/hamilton)

+2. copy over the existing .env file containing the simli and openai secret keys

+3. install packages: cd into hamilton folder and from command line, run: 'npm i'

+4. start the application: from command line, run 'npm run dev'

+5. make sure the audio setting is not using bluetooth, and is using the default microphone of the device

+6. select background noise mode in microphone setting (works better with background speaking)

 # Create Simli App (OpenAI)
 This starter is an example of how to create a composable Simli interaction that runs in a Next.js app.